-- 1. From the Start screen, type disk, click Settings, and then select Free disk space by deleting unnecessary files. - Follow the on-screen instructions.
+- From the Start screen, type disk, click Settings, and then select Free up disk space by deleting unnecessary files. - Follow the on-screen instructions.

-Using HP 3D DriveGuard (select models only)
+Using HP 3D DriveGuard

 HP 3D DriveGuard protects the hard drive by parking the drive and halting data requests under either of the following conditions: